 Adam Laats is an historian interested in culture and education in the United States.
 He taught middle- and high school for ten years in sunny Milwaukee, Wisconsin.
-He now teaches in the Graduate School of Education at Binghamton University (State University of New York).
+He now teaches at Binghamton University (State University of New York).
 He was trained as a historian at the University of Wisconsin–Madison, where he studied with educational historian William J. Reese and historian of science and medicine Ronald L. Numbers.

 He has published widely about the history of America’s schools and culture.
 His first book, Fundamentalism and Education in the Scopes Era: God, Darwin, and the Roots of America’s Culture Wars (Palgrave Macmillan 2010) examined battles over religion and schooling in the 1920s.
 His next book, The Other School Reformers: Conservative Activism in American Education came out in February 2015 with Harvard University Press.
-His latest book, co-authored with philosopher Harvey Siegel and titled Teaching Evolution in a Creation Nation, hit the shelves in March, 2016.
-His current research examines the twentieth-century history of conservative evangelical colleges and universities.
-He is also working on a book about American creationism.
-How is it possible, Laats wonders, in tihs twenty-first century for people to believe that our species is only six thousand years old?
-How is it possible for educated, aware, engaged Americans to utterly reject a basic fact of science?
+His following book, co-authored with philosopher Harvey Siegel and titled Teaching Evolution in a Creation Nation, hit the shelves in March, 2016.
+His fourth book, from Oxford University Press, examines the twentieth-century history of conservative evangelical colleges and universities.
+Most recently, he has published a book examining the history and culture of American creationism.
+He is currently writing about the roots of American urban public education and its unsavory founder, Joseph Lancaster.

 Laats has published articles in such scholarly journals as Church History, History of Education Quarterly, and Teachers College Record.
-He has contributed essays to the Chronicle of Higher Education, to Education Week, to Time, to the Washington Post’s Answer Sheet blog and to the History News Network.
+He has contributed essays to the Chronicle of Higher Education, to Education Week, to Time and Newsweek, to Slate, The Atlantic, the Washington Post and to the History News Network.